rockdisc/Book-of-Knowledge/2-Main/3-Resources/3-Humanities/English/Rhetorical Appeals.md

 This is an emotional appeal.
 This can convince the audience by making them feel sad or happy or any other emotion.
 - Logos
 Something based in logic, you do not need to listen to me, just think and you will come to the same conclusion, or I can teach you how to get there.

+Combining the appeals is how you make a good argument